zixinzeng-jennifer/Covid-Hero/README.md

 Includes a report, poster and trailer video as well.
 Unfortunately, the trailer video was too large to upload on github.
 You can download the video via BaiduYun at: https://pan.baidu.com/s/1bOsQmi-JU4MI80LqGTfKeg with password aydu

 About the files:
-covidhero.rar includes the entire project folder needed to run the game the corresponding report and poster are also uploaded on github
+covidhero.rar includes the entire project folder needed to run the game;
+the corresponding report and poster are also uploaded on github